SunitRaut/WSN-for-RFM69-LowPowerLab/README.md

 Create object of WSN_RFM69 Class.
 WSN_RFM69 node; // object node of class WSN_RFM69
-You can use all methods/functions provided by LowPowerLab plus additional methods/functions provided by our library.

 The library can be run in two modes: simple and networkMode By default simple mode is enabled.